brailcom/speechd/README.md

 There is a public mailing-list speechd@lists.freebsoft.org for this project.

-This list is for for Speech Dispatcher developers, as well as for users.
+This list is for Speech Dispatcher developers, as well as for users.
 If you want to contribute the development, propose a new feature, get help or just be informed about the latest news, don't hesitate to subscribe.
 The communication on this list is held in English.